 When you have a mass tort claim, you may need to brace for a wait before you are awarded any compensation.
 These types of claims can take time to investigate, and defendants may be slow to negotiate in good faith.

 Many mass tort cases do hold the potential for possible settlements that may be easier to reach than class actions because the cases will be isolated, and only one person’s needs have to be addressed instead of multiple people at once.

-When your mass tort case goes to trial, you could be awarded economic damages that cover all costs you have paid out of pocket, as well as noneconomic damages for more subjective types of harm such as pain and suffering.
+When your mass tort case or mass lawsuit goes to trial, you could be awarded economic damages that cover all costs you have paid out of pocket, as well as noneconomic damages for more subjective types of harm such as pain and suffering.

 Current Mass Tort Cases We Handle

-Wocl Leydon, LLC is currently handling several high-profile mass tort cases, including:
+Wocl Leydon, LLC is currently handling several high-profile mass tort cases also known as Mass Lawsuit, including:

 - Truvada — Truvada is a drug manufactured by Gilead Sciences, Inc. used to help treat and prevent AIDS and HIV, but its primary “ingredient,” tenofovir disoproxil fumarate or TDF, was linked to several serious side effects.

 - Zoztavax — Zostavax is a shingles vaccine that caused patients to contract shingles.
 Some people also suffered blindness, paralysis, brain damage, liver failure, or death.